lzaugg/docker-flink-jobmanager/README.md

 - `FLINK_JOBMANAGER_HOST_NAME`

-    **SHOULD BE SET for TaskManager**.
+    **SHOULD BE SET for TaskManager only**.
 Hostname (or IP address) to be used as connection endpoint for the JobManager.
 It's the same as setting `FLINK_CONF` to `jobmanager.rpc.address: <job-manager-ip>`, just more comfortable.

 Configuration